Liwa, Oman: Geography

-The Wilayah (Province) of Liwa is located in the Al Batinah North Governorate of Oman.
+Liwa is located in the Al Batinah North Governorate of Oman.
 The second wilayah away from the border with the United Arab Emirates, it is bordered to the north by the Wilayat of Shinas, to the south by the Wilayat of Sohar, and to the west by the Wilayat of Mahdah.
-It extends over an area of 925 km² (357.16 square miles), distributed over 51 villages, the most important of which is Liwa Al-Jadīdah (لوى الجديدة) where most of the Wilayah's residents live.
+It extends over an area of 925 km^{2} (357.16 square miles), distributed over 51 villages, the most important of which is the administrative center of Liwa Al-Jadīdah (لوى الجديدة) where most of the Wilayah's residents live.

 Liwa is distinguished by its diverse natural terrain, ranging from sea to plains and from mountains to valleys.
 Characterised by its abundance of fresh water, the Wilayah has hot, humid weather in the summer and moderately cold weather in the winter.
 Rainfall is generally scarce and irregular, although sometimes it falls in heavy quantities.
 However, these short-lived rains are sufficient to create a wide-ranging system of water-bearing layers in the areas below the mountains, which are connected to the coastal areas and mountain slopes.